 Good education in emotional intelligence is the main role of parents.
 Some parents do not pay attention to the feelings of the child.
 Feelings are ignored as insignificant, let things slide, or promote punishments.
 Parents despise their children by punishing or criticizing them.
 Some even get angry when the child tries to defend him or herself.
 “Don’t answer me back! “.

 A different attitude is to take advantage of the annoyance felt by the child.
 Teach him how to dominate it by listening, and asking the “right” questions.
 “Are you angry because…? ” “Instead of fighting, why not have fun on your own? ” “How do you feel now? ” Then the children can relax and become less violent and more attentive.
-By the same occasion, they become better students because they are more attentive.
+On the same occasion, they become better students because they are more attentive.

 When a child asks for help doing a puzzle, an adult comes to help with genuine pleasure.
 In another case, the adult comes unwillingly will shape the way a child thinks.